russross/blackfriday/README.md

 *   **Subfigures**, any paragraph prefix with `F>` will wrap all images and code in a single figure.

-*   **Definitition lists**, the markdown extra syntax.

-         Apple
-         :   Pomaceous fruit of plants of the genus Malus in the family Rosaceae.

-         Orange
-         :   The fruit of an evergreen tree of the genus Citrus.

 *   **Enumerated lists**, roman, uppercase roman and normal letters can be used to start lists.
 Note that you'll need two space after the list counter: